adridadou/eth-contract-api/README.md

 In order to configure all that, you need to use an EthereumFacadeProvider.
 Several ones exist to make it easier to start.

-####GenericEthereumFacadeProvider
-This provider is perfect to configure your own local node.
-It uses the ConfigBuilder to configure the node to configure EthereumJ
+#### AccountProvider

-This class is used in the other EthereumJ based providers with a pre-defined configuration.
+This class is used to get an account object.

-####MainEthereumFacadeProvider
+It can create an account from a String (seed) or from a File (keystore)

+####EthereumFacadeProvider
-This is the provider used to connect to the main net.
+This is the provider used to connect through EthereumJ.
-In addition to creating a node for the main net, it also has helper methods to load an identity from the keystore used in geth / Mist

-####RopstenEthereumFacadeProvider
+The different pre-defined configurations can be found at org.adridadou.ethereum.provider.EthereumJConfigs You can use the function "from" that takes a configuration.
-This is the provider used to connect to Ropsten testnet.
+This returns a Provider Builder.
+You can then extend the configuration.
+This is useful when you want to connect to Ropsten but with fast sync (for example)

-####TestnetEthereumFacadeProvider
-This is the provider used to connect to ether.camp testnet.

 ####StandaloneEthereumFacadeProvider
 This is a mocked blockchain to have fast testing.
 Not all the functionalities